tomsaleeba/sails-hook-api-version/README.md

 ## TODO
  1. work out how to handle deleted fields in a given Model.
 This requires that the model can still store the old field but requests for newer versions don't include it.
 Perhaps we can add an optional config param that defines which version is the `default`, so you can pin that to a version and write helpers for newer versions.
- 1. handle all the other blueprint routes
+ 1. handle the blueprint association routes
- 1. add lots of tests
+ 1. work out how to handle version POST (Create) requests.
+Older clients will want to send what they've always sent but that might not be valid for the newer schema.
+Perhaps we can ask the API developer to write a helper and dynamically add it as a beforeCreate hook for the model.
+The fallback and be to reject the request.